donmccaughey/pkg-config_pkg/README.md

 pkg-config 0.29.2 for macOS
 ===========================

-This project builds a signed macOS installer package for [`pkg-config`][1], a helper tool used when compiling applications and libraries.
+This project builds a signed universal macOS installer package for [`pkg-config`][1], a helper tool used when compiling applications and libraries.
 It contains the source distribution for `pkg-config` 0.29.2.

 [1]: http://www.freedesktop.org/wiki/Software/pkg-config/ "pkg-config"